jadenash21/Final-Project/group-proposal.md

 ## The team
 _Who is working on this project?_

+Jade, Ellie, Alex, Richard

 ## The pitch
 _What's the basic pitch for the project? e.g. What kind of thing are you making?
 Does it have a genre within that overall category?
 Who is the audience?
 What are your starting premises?_

+A choose your own adventure using the geography of Pittsburgh to determine the reader's routes.